valb3r/flowable-bpmn-intellij-plugin/README.md

 # !IMPORTANT!
 Locale questions
-Dear Chinese users, do anyone observe behavior like in the ticket: https://github.com/valb3r/flowable-bpmn-intellij-plugin/issues/180 Short - updating i.e. ServiceTask name with Chinese symbols causes wrong encoding.
+Dear Chinese users, do anyone observe behavior like in the ticket: https://github.com/valb3r/flowable-bpmn-intellij-plugin/issues/180

+In short - updating i.e. ServiceTask name with Chinese symbols causes wrong encoding.
 Please leave your comment there if you observe it or if not - it is important to understand problem depth and scope.

 # What is this